redbadger/feature-targeting/README.md

 into the request before it is forwarded to the first service in the tree.

-The services in the request path need to forward the enabled feature set to their upstream services, so that the feautre set is consistent throughout.
+The services in the request path need to forward the enabled feature set to their upstream services, so that the feature set is consistent throughout.

 This architecture strongly resembles the architecture of API gateway based systems and service meshes, so where possible, it is better from a complexity